Black and White (Pete Seeger song)

 "Black and White" is a song written in 1954 by David I. Arkin (lyricist and father of actor Alan Arkin) and Earl Robinson (music).
-It was first recorded by Pete Seeger featuring an African-American child, in 1956 from the album Love Songs for Friends & Foes.
+It was first recorded by Pete Seeger featuring a black child, in 1956 from the album Love Songs for Friends & Foes.

 The most successful recording of the song was the pop version by Three Dog Night in 1972, when it reached number one on both the Billboard Hot 100 and Billboard Easy Listening charts.
 Billboard ranked it as the number 63 song for 1972.
 Danny Hutton sang the lead vocals with a children's chorus adding their voices to the song.
 This was the opening theme to the pilot episode of Mrs. Munger's Class.

 Early recordings

 Following Seeger's version, the song's co-writer Earl Robinson released his own recording in 1957, on the Folkways album A Walk in the Sun and other Songs and Ballads.
 (The album title refers to a song written for the 1945 film A Walk in the Sun.)
 Sammy Davis Jr. released his version also in 1957.

 Reggae groups the Maytones, from Jamaica, and Greyhound, from the UK, both recorded the song in 1971, the latter achieving a top ten hit on the UK Singles Chart at No. 6.

 Having heard the Greyhound version, Three Dog Night covered the song and included it on their 1972 album Seven Separate Fools.
 Their version, which featured a group of children, peaked at number one on the U.S. Pop chart on September 16, 1972, and topped the Easy Listening chart on October 7.
 Billboard ranked it as the number 63 song for 1972.
 The album version featured a freely spoken recitation by Danny Hutton in the coda section of the song.